Towards practical and error-robust quantum position verification: Conclusion

 \section{Conclusion}

-We analyzed the interplay between loss tolerance, quantum communication attacks and QPV.
-Several results understanding loss tolerance in QPV better were given including a proof that any QPV protocol can be broken with a linear amount of EPR pair if the loss of quantum inputs is high enough.
-A new protocol QPV$_{\textsf{SWAP}}$ has been presented and we have shown that it is fully loss tolerant against LOCC attackers with no pre-shared entanglement, can be attacked with $\tilde{O}(n)$ pre-shared EPR pairs and that at least $\sim 0.103 n$ pre-shared EPR pairs are necessary in the $\beta \in \{ 0, 1\}$ case.
+We constructed and analysed a new quantum position verification protocol, QPV$_{\textsf{SWAP}}$, and showed that it possesses several desirable properties.
+It was shown that it is fully loss tolerant against LOCC attackers with no pre-shared entanglement, that it can be attacked with $\tilde{O}(n)$ pre-shared EPR pairs and that at least $\sim 0.103 n$ pre-shared EPR pairs are necessary in the $\beta \in \{ 0, 1\}$ case.
 Moreover, it fulfills strong parallel repetition and retains the loss tolerance even if all rounds are run in parallel.
-In addition, the flexibility and simplicity of the SWAP test, both theoretically and experimentally, make it an excellent candidate for practical QPV.
+QPV$_{\textsf{SWAP}}$ even remains loss tolerant and secure if attackers are allowed to use quantum communication between them (without pre-shared entanglement), making it the first QPV protocol with this property.
+However, we were not able to show a finite gap in the loss+quantum communication scenario between the attacker and the honest success probability.
+We suspect that there is a finite gap and that this also holds for the $n$ round parallel repetition, but leave the proofs to future work.